Refresh page if pictures don't load fully:

 be applied only to the Asian populations, the alpine ones being Parnassius sacerdos.

-Whatever its name, the butterfly itself is
+Whatever its name, the

 a well defined taxon and relatively easy to identify.
 The